 - I sent my invitations, what comes next?

 What is an Invitation as defined by Event Farm?

 An Invitation is an email design set to Message Type: Invitation, with a call to action that directs guests to their unique invitation link via the [INVITE_LINK] Dynamic Element.
-The invitation must be connected to an Invite to RSVP, Register, or Purchase (including FCFS options) Ticket Type(s).
+The invitation must be connected to an Invite to RSVP, Register, or Purchase (including FCFS options) Access Type(s).

 Note: The information in this article does not pertain to events that are only Public Registration or Public Purchase as these types of events do not utilize invitations.
 For more information click here.